apache/arrow-cookbook/README.rst

 latest stable version of Apache Arrow.
 See https://arrow.apache.org/cookbook/dev for the latest published version using the development version of Apache Arrow.
+Please note that the development version of the cookbook will be out of date while we work to rebuild some of our nightly build infrastructure.

 Building All Cookbooks
 ----------------------